-- 1. Your full name (including middle initial as well as Jr., Sr., II, III, etc.); - 2.
-Social Security number; - 3.
-Date of birth; - 4.
-Complete address; - 5.
-Prior addresses; - 6.
-Proof(s) of identification (state driver's license or ID card, military identification, birth certificate, etc.); - 7.
-If you are a victim of identity theft, a copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft; - 8.
-If you are not a victim of identity theft, payment.
-Do not send cash through the mail.
+- 1. Your full name (including middle initial as well as Jr., Sr., II, III, etc.);

+- 2. Social Security number;

+- 3. Date of birth;

+- 4. Complete address;

+- 5. Prior addresses;

+- 6. Proof(s) of identification (state driver's license or ID card, military identification, birth certificate, etc.); and

+- 7. If you are a victim of identity theft, a copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft.

-There were sixteen (16) Rhode Island residents impacted by this incident.
+Approximately one (1) Rhode Island resident was impacted by this incident.